OpenNTI/nti.docs.platform.enduser/userguide/Progress_Certs_Credit.rst

 Other Credit
 ^^^^^^^^^^^^^

-Your instutition or organization can also award credit apart from course completion.
+Your institution or organization can also award credit apart from course completion.

 To view your credit,